Tour Atlantic starts in Halifax

 We head overland to the Annapolis Valley

 Our route goes through Annapolis Royal, once a French garrison town and later a British garrison during the colonial era of European settlements in North America.
 That naval port atmosphere is still there today in this historic village.

 We take the ferry from Digby across the Bay of Fundy to Saint John, where our route crosses a bridge over the reversing falls created by the Fundy Basin's world record tides.

-Heading east after a rest day in Saint John, we go through Fundy National Park and visit the Hopewell Rocks, unique formations created by tidal erosion that also are known as the Flowerpot Rocks.
+Heading east after our rest/ferry day, we go through Fundy National Park and visit the Hopewell Rocks, unique formations created by tidal erosion that also are known as the Flowerpot Rocks.
 We travel through Moncton and go past the Big Lobster in Shediac on the way to to Prince Edward Island.